department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/loan-types.md

 title: VA Home Loan Types
 heading: VA home loan types
 display_title: Loan Types
-description: We offer several VA home loan programs to help you buy, build, or repair a home or refinance your current home loan—including a VA direct loan and VA-backed loans.
-Learn how these different home loans work, and find out if you can get a Certificate of Eligibility for a loan that meets your needs.
+description: We offer VA home loan programs to help you buy, build, or improve a home or refinance your current home loan—including a VA direct loan and VA-backed loans.
+Learn more about the different programs, and find out if you can get a Certificate of Eligibility for a loan that meets your needs.
 keywords: va home loan, va loan
 concurrence:
 children: housingVALoans